Story of Our Rights and Freedoms - Democratic Dissent

 Cross-curriculum priority: Aboriginal and Torres Strait Islander histories and cultures.

-Relevant parts of year 8 achievement standards: Students develop questions and locate, select and organise relevant information from different sources to investigate political and legal systems, and contemporary civic issues.
-They analyse information and identify and describe perspectives and challenges related to political, legal or civic issues.
-They explain the methods or strategies related to civic participation or action.
-Students use civics and citizenship knowledge, concepts, terms and references to evidence from sources to create descriptions, explanations and arguments.
+Relevant parts of year 8 achievement standards: Students explain how Australians are informed about and participate in their democracy.
+They identify ways in which Australians express different aspects of their identity and explain perspectives on Australia’s national identity.
+Students analyse information and identify and describe perspectives and challenges related to political, legal or civic issues.
+They use civics and citizenship knowledge, concepts, terms and references to evidence from sources to create descriptions, explanations and arguments.

-Unit of work: Story of Our Rights and Freedoms – Year 8.
+Unit of work: Story of Our Rights and Freedoms – Human Rights and Democracy

 Time required: 120 mins.